Deleting or adding arrows of a bound quiver algebra and Hochschild (co)homology: Introduction

+Hochschild (co)homology is a derived invariant, see for instance \cite{RICKARD}.
 M. Gerstenhaber has shown in \cite{GERSTENHABER} that Hochschild (co)homology affords additional structure: cup and cap products, and the Gerstenhaber bracket.
-Together with Connes' differential this constitutes the differential calculus, or Tamarkin - Tsygan calculus, of an algebra, see for instance \cite{CUNTZSKANDALISTSYGAN}.
-This theory is also a Morita invariant since it is even a derived invariant, see \cite{ARMENTAKELLER1,ARMENTAKELLER2}.
-It should be interesting to describe the effect of deleting an inert arrow of a bound quiver algebra on its differential calculus, we do not address this point in this paper.
+Together with Connes' differential this constitutes the differential calculus, or Tamarkin-Tsygan calculus of an algebra, see for instance \cite{TAMARKIN TSYGAN,CUNTZSKANDALISTSYGAN}.
+This theory is also a derived invariant, see \cite{ARMENTAKELLER1,ARMENTAKELLER2}.
+It should be interesting to describe the effect of deleting an inert arrow of a bound quiver algebra on its differential calculus.